Director's Spotlight

 In Alice and the Three Bears, Walt Disney pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Alice and the Three Bears, one must consider the cinematic climate of 1924.
-During this period, United States was undergoing significant artistic shifts, and Walt Disney was at the forefront of this Animation movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Walt Disney was at the forefront of this Short movement, often challenging established norms.

 | Cinematography | Noir-Inspired |